Dr. Chapman’s Supplement Recommendations | Ask the Expert

 Basic One Daily Multivitamin Iron Free

-Basic One daily multivitamin contains methylated (5-MTHF) folate and vitamin B12, 50 mcg (2000 IU) vitamin D3, magnesium, zinc and other premium vitamins and minerals in amounts proven beneficial to optimal health.
+Basic One daily multivitamin contains methylated (5-MTHF) folate, vitamin B12, 50 mcg (2000 IU) vitamin D3, magnesium, zinc and other premium vitamins and minerals to support overall health.†

 $29.98 Add to cart